6 Things New Parents Do That Hurt Their CreditPublished on June 17, 2019 by CreditFresh

 Couples that are seeing a month-to-month cash shortfall may want to revisit their spending habits to nip the issue in the bud right away, such as using credit cards to cover gaps in cashflow, extending the problem over several months, or several thousands of dollars.

 Revisiting a budget can help people find unnecessary costs or subscriptions that they can stand to lose or cut back on.
-Canceling a few $15 monthly subscriptions or cutting the premium cable package could help a couple free up a hundred or so dollars a month.
+Canceling a few $15 monthly subscriptions or cutting the premium cable package could help a couple free up a portion of their budget every month.
 This extra hundred dollars a month can go a long way to preventing cash shortfalls.

 6. Not Talking About Money